Adamu Adamu: What Manner Of Education Minister? By Hope O’Rukevbe Eghagha

 What has changed between the profound, intellectual, vibrant Citizen Adamu Adamu and the ice-cream licking Minister Adamu Adamu in less than a decade?
 The Honourable Minister seems to have anger management problems.
 He once walked out on representatives of Nigerian students when they made statements that he considered rude.
 His recent outburst against ASUU, threatening to teach the union a lesson is another example of poor control over emotions.
 It is not amusing.
 One of the demands of public office is the capacity to keep one’s emotions in check.
 Adamu Adamu has failed in this regard.
 It is the same students he once imperially snubbed that he now invites to take ASUU to court!
 O judgment, thou art fled to brutish beasts and men have lost their reason!
 From the immortal Shakespeare in Julius Caesar, Act 3, Scene 2!

-Also Read: NDT Marriage Corner: DNA Test?
-Why Not?
-But….
-By Francis Ewherido
+Also Read: NDT Marriage Corner: Duties Of The Father To His Children By Francis Ewherido

 The issues at stake are clear.
 I need not repeat them here.
 The most immediate one is the renegotiation of an agreement which the federal government signed in 2009 with ASUU.
 This time, after a self-imposed ten-year moratorium on calls for an improved salary, ASUU added a salary increase for its members.
 ASUU had been so egalitarian and almost naïve in its view of the society we live in when they believed that they should focus on development issues in the university system.
 By the time ASUU woke up, the bus had left the station.
 With a very poor salary for its members, ASUU called out everyone to fight for more money in their pockets.
 The support was massive.
 So, if government thinks it can break ASUU on this when even military governments failed, then somebody needs to visit the psychiatrists in Yaba for help!
 By ordering ASUU to call off the strike and stating clearly that there will be no pay for the last six months, the Minister is treading an old futile path.
 If push comes to shove, ASUU will forfeit the salary arrears, but the students will also forfeit the session.
 In other words, since lecturers will not be paid for the period, their services will be fast-forwarded to the new take off date.
 The students will suffer.